 I have a new essay up on the Comment Magazine website, a brief historical meditation on the word hello and its connections to one of the most influential cultural artifacts of the last 150 years, the telephone.

-The sparrow and the phonograph Sweeping across the country with the speed of a transient fashion in slang or Panama hats, political war cries or popular novels, comes now the mechanical device to sing for us a song or play for us a piano, in substitute for human skill, intelligence, and soul.
+Sweeping across the country with the speed of a transient fashion in slang or Panama hats, political war cries or popular novels, comes now the mechanical device to sing for us a song or play for us a piano, in substitute for human skill, intelligence, and soul.
 Only by harking back to the day of the roller skate or the bicycle craze, when sports of admitted utility ran to extravagance and virtual madness, can we find a parallel to the way in which these ingenious instruments have invaded every community in the land.
 And if we turn from this comparison in pure mechanics to another which may fairly claim a similar proportion of music in its soul, we may observe the English sparrow, which, introduced and welcomed in all innocence, lost no time in multiplying itself to the dignity of a pest, to the destruction of numberless native song birds, and the invariable regret of those who did not stop to think in time.

 On a matter upon which I feel so deeply, and which I consider so far-reaching, I am quite willing to be reckoned an alarmist, admittedly swayed in part by personal interest, as well as by the impending harm to American musical art.
 I foresee a marked deterioration in American music and musical taste, an interruption in the musical development of the country, and a host of other injuries to music in its artistic manifestations, by virtue—or rather by vice—of the multiplication of the various music-reproducing machines.

-What a difference a TV makes Cable and satellite television may be having an even bigger impact on fertility in rural India.
+Cable and satellite television may be having an even bigger impact on fertility in rural India.
 As in Brazil, popular programming there includes soaps that focus on urban life.
 Many women on these serials work outside the home, run businesses, and control money.
 In addition, soap characters are typically well-educated and have few children.
 And they prove to be extraordinarily powerful role models: Simply giving a village access to cable TV, research by scholars Robert Jensen and Emily Oster has found, has the same effect on fertility rates as increasing by five years the length of time girls stay in school.

 The soaps in Brazil and India provided images of women who were empowered to make decisions affecting not only childbirth, but a range of household activities.
-The introduction of cable or satellite services in a village, Jensen and Oster found, goes along with higher girls' school enrollment rates and increased female autonomy.
+The introduction of cable or satellite services in a village, Jensen and Oster found, goes along with higher girls’ school enrollment rates and increased female autonomy.
 Within two years of getting cable or satellite, between 45 and 70 percent of the difference between urban and rural areas on these measures disappears.
-In Brazil, it wasn't just birthrates that changed as Globo's signal spread -- divorce rates went up, too.
+In Brazil, it wasn’t just birthrates that changed as Globo’s signal spread—divorce rates went up, too.

-Consuming like it’s 2007 It seems to me that the best way to instantly raise your standard of living is to live in the past.
+It seems to me that the best way to instantly raise your standard of living is to live in the past.
 If you subsist entirely on two-year-old entertainment, and the corresponding two-year-old technology used to power it, you’re cutting your fun budget in half, freeing up that money for more exciting expenditures like parking meters and postage.

 The problem is that it’s hard living out of sync with the world around you.
 Just ask the Amish or Bill Cosby.

-Written as they should be My parents' handwriting was slightly slanted because they held the sheet at an angle, and their letters were, at least by today's standards, minor works of art.
+My parents’ handwriting was slightly slanted because they held the sheet at an angle, and their letters were, at least by today’s standards, minor works of art.
 At the time, some – probably those with poor hand- writing – said that fine writing was the art of fools.
-It's obvious that fine handwriting does not necessarily mean fine intelligence.
+It’s obvious that fine handwriting does not necessarily mean fine intelligence.
 But it was pleasing to read notes or documents written as they should be.
 My generation was schooled in good handwriting, and we spent the first months of elementary school learning to make the strokes of letters.
 The exercise was later held to be obtuse and repressive but it taught us to keep our wrists steady as we used our pens to form letters rounded and plump on one side and finely drawn on the other.
 Well, not always – because the inkwells, with which we soiled our desks, notebooks, fingers and clothing, would often produce a foul sludge that stuck to the pen and took 10 minutes of mucky contortions to clean.

-★★★★★ My daughter is 23 and has been using augmentative communication devices since she was a little girl.
+?????
+My daughter is 23 and has been using augmentative communication devices since she was a little girl.
 We have used devices from several different companies, so we are pretty experienced.
 This is, by far, the easiest to program.
 There are lots of preprogrammed categories, so it is possible to start communicating right away, without doing anything other than downloading it. ...
-After years of dragging around a 4–7 pound communication device that looks sort of 'clinical', it's really cool to have a small iPod touch and a speaker (all of 15 ounces!) to bring with us. ...
+After years of dragging around a 4–7 pound communication device that looks sort of ‘clinical’, it’s really cool to have a small iPod touch and a speaker (all of 15 ounces!) to bring with us. ...
 My daughter has enough things to separate her from her peers.
-It's nice to have something for a change that's the same as other people are using.
-Can't say enough good about it!!!
+It’s nice to have something for a change that’s the same as other people are using.
+Can’t say enough good about it!!!

 The conductor Will Crutchfield, who specializes in bel-canto opera and doubles as a musicological detective, recently sat down to compare all extant recordings of “Una furtiva lagrima,” the plaintive tenor aria from Donizetti’s “L’Elisir d’Amore.”
 Crutchfield wanted to know what singers of various eras have done with the cadenza—the passage at the end of the aria where the orchestra halts and the tenor engages in graceful acrobatics.
 Donizetti included a cadenza in his score, and later supplied two alternative versions.
 Early recordings show singers trying out a range of possibilities, some contemplative, some florid, none the same.
 Then came Enrico Caruso.
 He first recorded “Una furtiva lagrima” in 1902, and returned to it three more times in the course of his epochal studio career.
 After that, tenors began replicating the stylish little display that Caruso devised: a quick up-and-down run followed by two slow, sighing phrases.
 Out of more than two hundred singers who have recorded the aria since Caruso’s death, how many try something different?
 Crutchfield counts four.

-To see takes time Twitter has been described as perhaps one of the greatest technological innovations since the telegraph.
+Twitter has been described as perhaps one of the greatest technological innovations since the telegraph.
 It will better connect us.
 Perhaps.
 But what will it undo?

 Benedictine monks invented the mechanical clock in the 12th century to remind workers to take periodic Sabbath breaks.
 They never imagined someone like Frederick Taylor, known as the Father of Scientific Management, would use clocks to time workers in order to increase productivity.